 Visiting the Aqueduct

-You cannot actually drive up to the Pont du Gard anymore, and views of it from the highway are near impossible.
+These days, you cannot actually drive up to the Pont du Gard, and views of it from the highway are near impossible.
 Once you arrive at the location, you will notice a large parking lot (kind of like at Disney) where you have to leave your car and walk over the Visitors’ Center.

 It is usually very crowded, so I recommend getting your tickets in advance so that you can skip the line.
 Once you get past the crowds, it is about a 5 minute walk to head outside and towards the Pont.